BlueMountainsAnalytics/bma_ont_biosec_2022/docs/ASS_F.md

 [{% octicon arrow-left height:32 class:"right left" vertical-align:middle aria-label:hi %}](ASS_M.md) [{% octicon home height:32 class:"right left" aria-label:hi %}](index.md) [{% octicon arrow-right height:32 class:"right left" aria-label:hi %}](ASS_ERR.md)

-Another assembler that can be used for long-reads such as PacBio and Oxford Nanopore is Flye.
+Another very popular assembler that can be used for long-reads such as PacBio and Oxford Nanopore is *Flye*.
 In contrast to the minimap and miniasm pipeline Flye also produces a polished consensus sequence for the assembly which significantly reduces the error rate.

-Change into the *flye* directory in the *assembler_practical* folder and run flye on the **unfiltered** read fastq file.
+Change into the *flye* directory in the *assembler_practical* folder and run flye on the filtered read fastq file.

-    flye --nano-raw \
+    course_user> flye --nano-raw \
-    ~/biosec_course/qc_practical/filtered.fastq \
+    course_user> ~/biosec_course/qc_practical/filtered.fastq \
-    --genome-size 3m --out-dir ./flye_output
+    course_user> --genome-size 3m --out-dir ./flye_output

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   In most cases Flye does not require reads to be pre=processed, i.e., we could use the fasq file of unfiltered reads.
 However, to make the output of Flye more comparable to Miniasm we use teh same input file for this example.
 </div>

-As you can see, flye requires the input reads (--nano-raw) as well as an output directory and the (expected) size of the final assembly which, in this case is set to 3 megabases (3,000,000 bases).
-The output of flye are several files including the assembly in fasta format.
+As you can see, flye requires the input reads (--nano-raw) as well as an output directory and the (expected) size of the final assembly which, in this case is set to 3 megabases (3,000,000 bases) which we estimate from the *B. fermentans* genome.
+The output of Flye are several files including the assembly in fasta format.

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   Flye takes significantly more time and resources to run.
 On an average laptop this assembly may take 20 minutes and more.
-If you don’t want to wait just stop flye (press the 'Ctrl' and 'c' keys at the same time) and copy the provided result files from directory <i>~/biosec_course/misc/flye_output</i> into the *flye_output* directory here.
+If you don’t want to wait just stop flye (press 'Ctrl-c') and copy the provided result files from directory <i>~/biosec_course/misc/flye_output</i> into the <i>flye_output</i> directory using <br><i>cp ~/biosec_course/misc/flye_output/* ./flye_output</i>.
 </div>

 When Flye is finished use *assembly-stats*  to get a first overview over the finished assembly.